germanrcuriel/assetto-corsa-server/README.md

 * `-e TZ` for timezone information, for example, `Europe/Madrid`.
 * `-e STEAM_USER` for your Steam account username. **Mandatory**.
 * `-e STEAM_PASSWORD` for your Steam account password. **Mandatory**.
-* `-e ASSETTO_FOLDER` for the folder name you want to create for the installation.
-Defaults to `assetto`.
-* `-e FORCE_UPDATE` if set, it will force update Assetto Corsa Dedicated Server.

 * `-p 8081:8081` Default Assetto Corsa HTTP port. **Mandatory**.
 Change it if `AC_HTTP_PORT` is different.
 * `-p 9600:9600` Default Assetto Corsa TCP port. **Mandatory**.
 Change it if `AC_TCP_PORT` is different.